 Note: If you try and take a picture of the baking soda being dumped into the water, the whole pot WILL bubble over and create a huge mess to clean up.

 This was the steam filled shot I just had to have:

-For the second method, I followed the steps laid out by Lisa Aheir, the head chef of Sobo and author of the cookbook.
+For the second method, I followed the steps laid out by Lisa Aheir, as I mentioned earlier she is the head chef of Sobo and author of the cookbook I had bought.

-Her directions are to roast the nuts with the skins on, then rub them off in a clean tea towel.
+Her directions are to then roast the nuts with the skins on.
+Next, rub them off in a clean tea towel.

 Try them both out for fun!

 - hazelnuts are packed with nutrients like protein, fiber, vitamin E and zinc.

 - they are rich in atioxidants to prevent cell damage.

 - hazelnuts are good sources of unsaturated fats and lack cholesterol which is great news for your heart.

 RECIPES WITH HAZELNUTS: